EasyMapper/Productivity

 I repeated this and completed the scheme, eventually moving the scheme closer to the section being mapped.

-In passing, note that I ignored the last sentence; Mind maps of articles have the primary purpose of facilitating the use of the content, and I evaluated that it did not have relevant information for this purpose.
+By the way, note that I ignored the last sentence; mind maps of articles have the primary purpose of facilitating the use of the content, and I evaluated that it did not have relevant information for this purpose.

-Something curious happened in this episode: preparing the mind map of the article showed opportunities for improvement, and it turned out that I changed the scope of the article from automatic generation to the current one, making mind maps of text documents.
-And then the structure of the text became much more similar to that of the mind map!
-Bones of the trade...
+Something curious happened in this episode: creating the mind map for the article revealed opportunities for improvement, and I ended up changing the article's scope from automatic generation to the current one, making mind maps of text documents.
+And then the text's structure became much more similar to that of the mind map!
+Occupational hazards...

 Summary

-Here is the summary mind map of this article, containing what we consider relevant for you to apply the content.
-If you prefer, download this mind map in PDF.
+Below is a summary of the content of this article in a mind map, containing what we consider relevant for you to apply the content.